South Vietnam Air Force: 1963–1964

-In October 1964, the RVNAF 520th Fighter Squadron equipped with A-1Hs was formed at Bien Hoa AB, however due to delays in construction of Binh Thuy Air Base it was only in December that they were able to start deploying a five aircraft detachment daily from Bien Hoa AB to Binh Thuy AB.
+In October 1964, the VNAF 520th Fighter Squadron equipped with A-1Hs was formed at Bien Hoa AB, however due to delays in construction of Binh Thuy Air Base it was only in December that they were able to start deploying a five aircraft detachment daily from Bien Hoa AB to Binh Thuy AB.

-By mid-1964, the RVNAF had grown to thirteen squadrons; four fighter, four observation, three helicopter and two C-47 transport.
-The RVNAF followed the USAF practice of organizing the squadrons into wings, with one wing located in each of the four Corps' tactical zones at Binh Thuy AB, Tan Son Nhut AB, Pleiku AB and Da Nang AB.
+By mid-1964, the VNAF had grown to thirteen squadrons; four fighter, four observation, three helicopter and two C-47 transport.
+The VNAF followed the USAF practice of organizing the squadrons into wings, with one wing located in each of the four Corps' tactical zones at Binh Thuy AB, Tan Son Nhut AB, Pleiku AB and Da Nang AB.

 By the end of 1964, however, the combat sortie rate suffered as some key units were diverted from tactical operations and placed on "coup alert" during the seemingly endless political changes in Saigon.
-Still missing from the RVNAF were some of the basic elements of an effective combat force.
+Still missing from the VNAF were some of the basic elements of an effective combat force.
 Communication facilities were inadequate.
-The RVNAF had a rudimentary reporting system and, consequently, no way to measure the results of their missions.
-Absence of centralized control meant that it was impossible for the RVNAF to be fully integrated into the tactical air control system the USAF advisors had installed.
-Both the central air operations center at Tan Son Nhut AB and its field sites, the local air support operation centers, while technically performing their primary functions of scheduling and coordinating RVNAF sorties, were actually "after the fact" agencies that did little more than schedule missions demanded by the wings.
+The VNAF had a rudimentary reporting system and, consequently, no way to measure the results of their missions.
+Absence of centralized control meant that it was impossible for the VNAF to be fully integrated into the tactical air control system the USAF advisors had installed.
+Both the central air operations center at Tan Son Nhut AB and its field sites, the local air support operation centers, while technically performing their primary functions of scheduling and coordinating VNAF sorties, were actually "after the fact" agencies that did little more than schedule missions demanded by the wings.
 About 75 percent of all attack sorties were being flown against "free strike" targets, which meant they were outside the control of a FAC and used little or no intelligence support.
-The RVNAF was still being run largely at the local level and, as a result, was seldom able to respond quickly to calls for assistance from the ARVN.
+The VNAF was still being run largely at the local level and, as a result, was seldom able to respond quickly to calls for assistance from the ARVN.